uaarg/uaarg.github.io/collections/_posts/2022-06-22-uaarg-elections.md

 ## Nomination Period (1 Week)

 During this period, any UAARG member may nominate themselves or another person for the above 4 positions.
-For the 2022 election please, send nominations Ryan Sandoval.
+Please send your nominations to the election organizer on Discord.

 ## Nomination Acceptance Period (Less than 5 days)